TayyubaK/SQL-Project/README.md

     * Used CTEs, CAST and CASE to clean within queries
     * Created temp tables to clean data that required more extensive cleaning (see cleaning_data.md)
         * tmp_alls_products - clean source for product SKU and product names
-        * tmp_clean_cats - clean source for mains product categories
+        * tmp_clean_cats - clean source for main product categories
 * Reviewed query results

 ## Results
-The data tables provide information on an e-commerce website which sells a wide varierty of products from electronics, to apparel, to office etc. Visitors from many U.S. cities drive a large part of the revenue generation.
+The data tables provide information on an e-commerce website which sells a wide varierty of products from electronics, to apparel, to office equipment etc. Visitors from many U.S. cities drive a large part of the revenue generation.
 Nest and apparel products seem to be large favourites for shoppers.

 Tables had data covering transactions/visitor information, analytics, and product focused details.
 For the scope/timeline of this project I stayed mostly within the 'all_sessions' and 'analytics' tables to extract country, city, revenue, and preferred product information.

-Overview of tables available:
+Overview of tables:
 * all_sessions (32 columns, 15,134 rows)
     * transactions level information for visitors and products (transactions, revenue etc.)
     * visitor information (e.g. unique id for visitors, date of visit, country, city)